-Cash used in investing activities was lower for 2014 as the Company decreased spending on tooling and equipment compared to 2013.
-In 2015, the Company has budgeted \$600,000 for tooling and leasehold improvements.
+Cash used in investing activities was higher for 2016 as the Company increased spending on tooling and equipment compared to 2015.
+These tooling expenditures were for new products and for the transfer of contract manufacturing to new vendors in China.
+The increased spending on tooling was partially offset by a decrease in life insurance premiums paid.
+In 2017, the Company is planning \$900,000 for tooling and leasehold improvements.
+The tooling expenditures are to support new product introductions.
 The Company expects to generate sufficient funds through operations to fund these expenditures.